novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-310.md

 Since she was only three years apart from Kim Ah-young, she should have had a boyfriend by now,

-"In the past life, it would have been a story where the family arranged the marriage."
+"In the past life, it would have been the case of the family arranged her marriage."

 Although Kim Ah-young didn't marry into an ordinary family, Lee Hyun-woo knew that Kim Ah-jin married into a media family.